 The biggest advantage of using a this feature is that you get rootless systemwide ad-blocking on your Android devices.
 Meaning, once you setup, all you apps and browsers will be clean from ads and be served under adblockers.
 Unfortunately, you cannot change hosts files.
 Meaning, you cannot choose the URLS you want to block.

 Generally, in order to block ads on Android, your device either need to be rooted or use a VPN like Blockada to But we all know how VPN sometimes be memory hogging and a battery drainer.
 So this is the best solution.

-How to setup Adguard DNS with Private DNS over TLS in Android 9 Pie?
+How to setup Adguard Private DNS over TLS (dns.adguard.com) on Android 11, 10, 9 Pie?

 Note that all the queries will be redirected or served under Adguard DNS.
 So if you are concerned about your privacy, then you should definitely read their privacy policies.
 Or you can also use BLAH DNS which is an alternative.
 Also note that this tutorial only works on devices running Android 9.0 Pie or later and tested working on Samsung Galaxy S9 with One UI.

 - Make sure your device is running Android 9.0 Pie or later.

 - Now, go to Settings > Network & internet settings > Private DNS.